Multicultural Postdoctoral Residency

 Direct service hours are provided through individual, couple, and group counseling sessions; outreach presentations; assessment/crises coverage, and providing supervision.
-Post-doctoral residents are expected to deliver 24 hours of direct service per week.
+Post-doctoral residents are expected to deliver an average of 24 hours of direct service per week.
 Individual/Couple Psychotherapy: Trainees are expected to accrue the majority of the direct service hours through work with individual clients.
 The size of the caseload varies considerably depending on whether clients are seen weekly or less often.
 Clinical load may also vary during slower times of the year, such as winter break and the beginning of fall semester, and higher during peak times such as midterms and finals.

 Groups: Trainees may be involved in providing group therapy.
 Formation of groups will be discussed in orientation, individual supervision, and the Group on Group Seminar.
 Most groups are supervised by the leader of the Group on Group Seminar or the licensed clinician co-leading the group.

 Outreach, Workshops, and Consultation: Trainees are encouraged to be involved in various Counseling Services programming.
-Trainees are encouraged to present psycho-educational workshops as part of the “Spartan Success Series” that is managed by Educational Counselors at Counseling Services.
+Trainees are encouraged to present psycho-educational workshops as part of the “Spartan Success Series” that is managed by Educational Counselors at CAPS.
 Topics may include: stress management, internet addiction, time management, cross-cultural communication skills.
 Trainees may also be part of programs presented during re-occurring campus events such as Eating Disorders Awareness Week, Transgender Awareness Week, The Tunnel of Oppression, or African American History month.
 Trainees may establish consultation relationships with any number of student organizations or offices, including: Women's Resource Center, MOSAIC Cross-Cultural Center, Athletics Department, Residence Life, Disability Resource Center, The Greek System, Mental Health Ambassadors (student group de-stigmatizing mental health services), Thousand Stars (suicide prevention programming), and Peers In Pride (LGBTQ mentoring program) or the larger LGBTQ Resource Center.
 Time spent on these projects varies widely.
 Trainees are welcome to suggest programs based on their interest areas.

 Assessment/Crisis Coverage: Assessment/crisis coverage requires a 4.5 hour assigned shift between the hours of 8:30 AM and 4:30 PM.
 San José State University students who wish to receive personal counseling complete computerized paperwork and then immediately meet with the assessment/crisis counselor who is on duty.
 These sessions generally lasts 15 - 20 minutes and are designed to “assess” the student's reason for wanting personal counseling and to clarify risk factors.
 After the assessment, if determined to be appropriate for our services, the student is generally placed on the waitlist to be assigned to an appropriate counselor.
 Each semester, a variety of crisis cases demand our attention.
 These include calls from staff in the residence halls, requests from faculty or staff to consult about troubled students, or walk-in clients who seem to be in crisis.
 In addition to the assigned shift, from time to time all counselors may be called on to assist with crisis situations.